-The winery has been ranked highest in all classifications until 2012 with the highest “Premier Grand Cru Classé A” (some even more) and has the same reputation as Saint-Émilion Château Mouton-Rothschild in Médoc.
-The vineyards with 37 hectares of vineyards are with Cabernet Franc (60%), Merlot (37%), Malbec = Cot (2%) and Cabernet Sauvignon (1%).
-As a novelty for the area, the red wine is pressed with a very high proportion of Cabernet Franc.
-Due to the iron-containing gravel and sand soil, the variety reaches a level of maturity on clay that is not found anywhere else in Bordeaux.
-The extremely long-lasting wine matures for 20 months in 100% new oak barrels.
-Outstanding vintages with partly astronomical prices are 1921, 1947, 1982, 1986, 1989, 1990, 1998 and 1999.
-A 6-liter bottle ( impériale ) Château Cheval Blanc born in 1947 was acquired by a private collector from Geneva (Switzerland) for an incredible 219,000 euros.
-He is one of the most expensive wines in the world, In the frosty year of 1991, there was no first wine.
+The winery has so far been classified with the highest “Premier Grand Cru Classé A” (some even rank above it) in all classifications up to 2012 and has the same reputation in Saint-Émilion as Château Mouton-Rothschild in the Médoc.
+The vineyards with 37 hectares are with Cabernet Franc (60%), Merlot (37%), Malbec = Cot (2%) and Cabernet Sauvignon (1%) planted.
+As a novelty for the area, the red wine is made with a very high proportion of Cabernet Franc.
+The variety reaches maturity due to the iron-containing gravel and sand soil on clay like nowhere else in Bordeaux.
+The extremely long-lived wine is aged for 20 months in 100% new barriques.
+Outstanding vintages with some astronomical prices are 1921, 1947, 1982, 1986, 1989, 1990, 1998 and 1999.
+A 6 liter bottle ( impériale ) Château Cheval Blanc, born in 1947, was acquired by a private collector from Geneva (Switzerland) for an unbelievable 219,000 euros.
+He is one of the most expensive wines in the world, In the frosty year 1991 there was no first wine.
 The second wine is called "Le Petit Cheval".